akkikhan/Primus-SaaS/test-apps/RealWorldTest/README.md

 2. An admin assigns a module to that application
 3. A new version of the module is published

-All three scenarios trigger notifications using the Primus.Notifications module.
+All three scenarios trigger notifications using the PrimusSaaS.Notifications module.

 ## Test Setup